buildpacks/spec/platform.md

 The Platform API version:
  - MUST be in form `<major>.<minor>` or `<major>`, where `<major>` is equivalent to `<major>.0`
  - When `<major>` is greater than `0` increments to `<minor>` SHALL exclusively indicate additive changes

-### Lifecycle Compatibility

-IF `CNB_PLATFORM_API=<major>[.<minor]` is set in the lifecycle's execution environment, the lifecycle MUST either
-1. conform to the given version of the platform API specification

-    or
-1. fail if it does not support the requested API version

 ## Terminology